jmethao/Project_3/README.md

 Is there an increase of alligator attacks over time?
 Where in the United States are the alligator attacks or human-related incidents occurring most frequently?
 Average age and gender of alligator attack victims?

+## ** How to run our data**

+Please note that to run our data, you will have to download our github repository and use a local web server to serve the HTML file (e.g., using a tool like python -m http.server if you have Python installed, or Live Server in VS Code)

 ## **1) Are there any population distribution trends that we are seeing with alligators in Florida?**